yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/KPS_configuration.md

 ${kps.alias[key1][key2].property}
 ```

-For an example of accessing KPS data from a selector using a primary key, see [Get started with KPS](Get_started).
+For an example of accessing KPS data from a selector using a primary key, see [Get started with KPS](/docs/apigtw_kpsguide/get_started/).

-For examples of selectors that use both primary and composite keys, see [Configure database KPS storage](Configure_database_storage).
+For examples of selectors that use both primary and composite keys, see [Configure database storages](/docs/apigtw_kpsguide/configure_database_storage/).

 The following shows more examples of KPS selectors:

 ```
 ${kps.User[http.querystring.id].firstName}